adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 author: 466580e8-b101-4837-a0c2-a90a8aebb5db
 permalink: /blog/{{ title | slugify }}/
 cta:
-  title: Launch your website today
+  title: Launch your Eleventy website today
   body_text: >-
     Give your content team full autonomy on your developer-approved tech stack with CloudCannon.